The Cheapest (and Best) Full Coverage Car Insurance of 2026

 How much is full coverage insurance?

-Full coverage car insurance costs $175 per month, on average.
-Some drivers can find cheaper rates from companies like State Farm, Erie, Country Financial or USAA.
+Full coverage car insurance costs $208 per month, on average.
+Some drivers can find cheaper rates from companies like Travelers, Erie or USAA.

 Which company is the cheapest option for full coverage?

-State Farm is the cheapest widely available option for full coverage auto insurance, at $134 per month.
-Drivers should also get quotes from Auto-Owners (which has extra coverage options) and from USAA if they’re eligible because of a military connection.
+Travelers is the cheapest widely available option for full coverage auto insurance, at $173 per month.
+You should also get quotes from Erie, Auto-Owners or USAA if you’re eligible because of where you live or a military connection.

 What does full coverage car insurance cover?